 All of those post-processing steps eat up time and, depending on your workflow, can be manual steps a human needs to perform.

-With worker-side scripting, you can build out ways to “future proof” your workflow and consolidate many of these potentially time-intensive and manual tasks by conducting them during Nuix’s initial processing run.
+With worker-side scripting, you can build out ways to “future-proof” your workflow and consolidate many of these potentially time-intensive and manual tasks by conducting them during Nuix’s initial processing run.
 Who wouldn’t want to perform operations at the earliest opportunity?

-However, migrating emails from a journal archive to Office 365 isn’t straightforward because Office 365 doesn’t support journaling—it keeps a copy of each email in each person’s mailbox.
+Migrating emails from a journal archive to Office 365 isn’t straightforward because Office 365 doesn’t support journaling—it keeps a copy of each email in each person’s mailbox.
 So in order to make this data Office 365-friendly, you need to “explode” it out from a single copy to a copy for each user who needs it in their Office 365 mailbox, archive, or Recoverable Items section.

-Think about that for a second: In order to migrate the data, rather than deduplicating, you need to reduplicate it.
+In order to migrate the data, rather than deduplicating, you need to reduplicate it.
 It sounds painful, but worker-side scripting saved the day.
 It also helped in other areas to keep the data output manageable.

 Worker-side scripting helps with this “journal explosion” by identifying the user emails that were in scope.
 It really proved its worth by also being able to leave behind all of the other emails that were out of scope.
 By adding communication date filters and excluding anything that wasn’t an email, I ended up with a really refined set of data.

 The beauty is that the power of worker-side scripting will continue to grow over time.
 Worker-side scripting has helped save the day many times.
 Give it a try and start writing your own story.